 - Strand-Woven Bamboo: 2000-3200.
 This definitely peaks the Janka scale, with some bamboo floors rating as hard as Brazilian cherry and teak.

-The Janka scale for hardness of wood effectively maxes when you get to around 3600.
+The Janka scale for the hardness of wood effectively maxes when you get to around 3600.

 But one outfit, Cali Bamboo out of San Diego, CA, advertises a bamboo floor called Fossilized HD ColorGrain™ with an extremely high Janka hardness rating of around 5000.